rndlabs/cow-docs/docs/6_cow-sdk/1_introduction.md

 In consequence CoW Swap **protects users from front-running and other value extraction (known as MEV)**.
 The mechanism also leverages the concept of “ring trades” to boost liquidity in highly fragmented and long-tail token markets.

-Additionally, CoW Swap allows for an improved user experience by facilitating gasless trades, not paying for failed transactions and adaptive routing in case of volatility.
+Additionally, CoW Swap allows for an improved user experience by facilitating gas-less trades, not paying for failed transactions and adaptive routing in case of volatility.

-#### Get familiar with CoW Swap <a href="#get-familiar-with-cowswap" id="get-familiar-with-cowswap"></a>
+#### Get familiar with CoW Swap

-CoW Swap uses CoW protocol.
+CoW Swap uses CoW Protocol.
 One easy way to get familiar with the protocol is by doing one trade in CoW Swap:

 * [https://swap.cow.fi](https://swap.cow.fi/)

 You can use it in **Goerli** test net if you want.
-Otherwise, it is avaiable in **Mainnet** and **Gnosis Chain**.
+Otherwise, it is available in **Mainnet** and **Gnosis Chain**.

 Now you are more familiar with the protocol and CoW Swap, let's introduce the SDK in the next section.